charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 clprolf follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.

+### OOP object as a thing

+Once we understand the traditional definition of an object in OOP, a set of variables and functions, we can try to express the difference between an object and a class.
+An object truly exist in memory, for the variables, as well as the code of the methods.
+So an OOP object is finally real, and a class is just the mold, and do not exist in memory.
+An OOP object is also a "thing" in memory, an "object" that is present in memory.
+So these things can be useful as simulation of a real-world object, or as a work for the computer.

 ### STORYTELLING

 Clprolf lets you see programming as storytelling.
 So we can describe the characters, and the story of the scenes, the interactions, and so on.
 The programmer of the software can become quite like a writer.
 Having kind of objects, and distinguishing the interfaces, simplifying concurrency and parallelism and other topics by adding algorithmic support, all this allows this storytelling mindset.